Welcome

 Working on Your Own Branch

-2. In the box that appears, type a branch name.
-Use lower-case letters and hyphens — for example mango-narrative, mary-map-updates, or team-rose-draft.
-Pick something that briefly describes the work you’re doing.
+2. Click the branch selector.
+In the box that appears, type a branch name.
+Use lower-case letters and hyphens, for example mango-narrative, mary-map-updates, or team-rose-draft.
+Pick something that briefly describes your work.

 3. Click Create branch: <your-name> from main.